Jbleezy/BO2-Reimagined/README.md

 * Initial perk drops at round 1 in coop
 * Perks drop every 5 rounds
 * Landing perks no longer deal damage to players
-* Decreased brightness of CDC view hands
+* Decreased brightness of CDC view model
 * Increased intermission time from 7.5 seconds to 15 seconds
 * Fixed Mystery Box floating in the sky at the start of the game
 * Fixed an issue where invisible collision would appear in the starting area when zombies were spawning